 Cycling’s a sport of losers.
 Even the most successful riders lose far more races than they win and the majority of riders in the peloton won’t win a single race all year.
 But this is all part of what makes cycling such a rich and sophisticated sport to follow.
-Without winning many riders will mark a race, each has their story to tell after three weeks of a grand tour.
+Without winning, many will mark a race and after a grand tour each rider has plenty of stories to tell.
 So what of the last rider?
 Last isn’t least, often they have struggled the most just to finish.
 Plus as Svein Tuft has just shown in the Giro you can go from lanterne rouge to the limelight.

 Lanterne Rouge is a book about riders who have finished last in the Tour de France, the efforts it took to achieve this and a reflection on victory, loss and endurance.